poiyomi/PoiyomiDocs/docs/outlines/main.md

 - `Type`: **Checkbox**

-Enables the ability to modify the Outline Color in a similar fashion to `Color Adjust` in **Color & Normals**.
+Enables the ability to modify the Outline Color in a similar fashion to [Color Adjust](../color-and-normals/color-adjust.md).
 This is applied directly after the main [Outline Color](#color), and will not affect other sections that modify the base Outline Color.

 ### Hue